dash7ou/responsive_navbaar/README.md

 # responsive_navbaar
 Animation Nav bar when minimize browser

-when you minimize the browser see the change and animation in nav bar
+when you minimize browser width less than 700px see the change and animation in nav bar

+inst: @dashzou